ckeerti/Plan.io/TataSky/plan.md

 Tata Sky chose IBMs WebSphere SOA, which has the capability of migrating the existing applications into services, to create a computing architecture meant to easily manage the growth of business apart from meeting customers requirements.
-The solution suite was keeping with the emerging needs of the future.
-Tata Sky managed to model its business process with the help of IBM WebSphere Business Modeler.
+The solution suite was keeping with the emerging needs of the future. <br/>Tata Sky managed to model its business process with the help of IBM WebSphere Business Modeler.
 This also ensured that these processes were deployed, monitored and initiated to meet key performance indicators.
 The other component of the solution suite was IBM WebSphere Process Server (IBM WPS), a type of performance engine.
-The IBM WebSphere Enterprise Service Bus helped connect various applications of Tata.
-Finally it was the IBM WebSphere Portal, which helped create a rich user experience and the IBM Tivoli Composite Application Manager for ensuring applications performance and availability.
+The IBM WebSphere Enterprise Service Bus helped connect various applications of Tata. <br/>Finally it was the IBM WebSphere Portal, which helped create a rich user experience and the IBM Tivoli Composite Application Manager for ensuring applications performance and availability.
 Self-service portals also took the load off customer care as customers started troubleshooting themselves